fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 The post content box is demoted to handle only the sentence-form vehicle description, and the entire edit screen is enhanced to support vehicle attributes.
 This screen shot was taken on version 3.1.0.

 == Changelog ==

+= 5.3.1 =
+* [Fixed] Fix a bug introduced in the previous version where only part of a query in the Media Library was corrected
+* [Fixed] Fix a bug by checking that a term ID exists before trying to use it

 = 5.3.0 =
 * [Added] Make vehicle thumbnails on edit.php links to the edit page just like the post title